hjhamilton/GoRaft.Tech/README.md

 Inputs:
 - A completed product increment that is ready to be demonstrated for the Product Owner.
-- The sprint backlog, including acceptance criteria ("Definition of done") for each item.
+- The agreed-upon sprint backlog, including acceptance criteria ("Definition of done") for each item.

 Outputs:
 - Verbal and/or written certification from the Product Owner that the product increment is accepted, or documentation of issues to be addressed and how they will be addressed (e.g., corrected during this sprint, moved to the product backlog, cancelled, etc.)